 Wait!
 Don’t cry a river yet.
 I have good news.

-The good news is that we each have a choice.
-The drudgery can be boring as hell if we let it.
+We each have a choice.
+The drudgery can be boring as hell if we allow it.
 We can get stuck in the doldrums.

 Or we can flood the Valley of Drudgery with the simple pleasures of life and sail our life’s boat on a higher plane.
-The everyday mundaneness disappears.
-We’ve got a Sea of Simple Pleasures that are keeping life fun and fresh.
+The daily mundaneness disappears.
+A Sea of Simple Pleasures keeps life fun and fresh.

-Full disclosure: it’s a struggle.
+Full disclosure: flooding your valley is a struggle.
 I wish I was an ever-flowing fountain of flowers and butterflies and happiness.
 I suffer days of sluggish boredom.
 But most of the time, I’m able to make drudgery fun (as oxymoronic as that sounds).

 Everyone I know traverses this landscape.
 Same for you, I’d bet.
 And that means the day-to-day tedium of life is either going to grind you down or fill your sails.